How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 With a 10"x4.5" metal mounting plate, which has a nut, bolt, star washer and ground lug near the IEC inlet, the power cord ground wire and metal plate provide a ground plane that can help minimize RFI.
 The HT power supply ground and URI ground should also go to the ground lug.
 To prevent ground loops however the MiniPC power supply should not connect to ground.

 At VHF and lower frequencies where wavelengths are relatively long, RFI 99% of the time comes in on cables/wires rather than being directly induced on PC Boards or components.
-A metal enclosure won't help if there are long cables running around that don't have appropriate grounding and ferrite filters.
-RFI in VHF/UHF nodes is more likely to be solved by keeping all cables as short as possible, using ferrite filters and ferrite beads where needed, and avoiding ground loops by using a star ground configuration.
+A metal enclosure won't help if there are long cables that don't have appropriate grounding and ferrite filters.
+RFI in VHF/UHF nodes is more likely to be solved by keeping all cables as short as possible, using ferrite cores where needed, and avoiding ground loops by using a star ground configuration.

 My local Industrial Metal Supply cut 10 mounting plates from 0.040" black painted aluminum for about $6 ea, though they are black on one side only and thus look a little nicer if spray painted black on the back.
-I may eventually get some custom fabricated enclosures that will be nicely finished with all needed mounting holes pre-drilled and cut.
+I plan to get some custom fabricated enclosures at some point that will be nicely finished with all needed mounting holes pre-drilled and cut.
 These should look great and save easily 1-2 hours of time per node in cutting, drilling, rounding corners, filing edges and painting.

 Clear visibility of the PC, HTs, and radio interface is important.
 Sometimes things happen on AllStar such as disconnects or timeouts and it's nice to be able to look at the node and be able to see the HT LCDs and Tx & Rx LEDs and the LED(s) on the radio interface.